amanda saint

 poetry

-Richard Stillman is Head of English at Winchester College.
-His poetry has appeared on the Poetry Society blog and has been published in anthologies and online.
+RIchard Stillman is an English teacher whose poetry has appeared on the Poetry Society blog and has been published in anthologies and online.
 He is represented by Peters, Fraser and Dunlop, although as he has not yet written a published novel, he is unsure why.
 A trustee of the Winchester Poetry Festival, he is interested in promoting local poetry and literature.

 paul summers